Why some people need to continue running an old OS

 Sharing printers and scanners

 What this means is that you can walk up to these machines and scan a document without dealing directly with your computer.
 Depending on the device settings, scanned documents are immediately converted to a file (pdf, jpeg, tiff, etc) and sent to some type of local or remote storage device (network share, ftp site, website (e.g. Google Drive), flash drive, etc).
-Some even have built in OCR.
+Some even have built in optical character recognition (OCR).
 Unless you have unique requirements, odds are you can find a device that will fit your needs.

 When choosing a scanner there are a few limitations on some machines that you may want to be aware of and avoid.
 First of all I have found that some scanners don’t always scan edge to edge.
 This is particularly true of automatic document feeders that sometimes cut off the top and bottom of a page (this is usually not a problem when you scan using a devices flatbed scanner).
 Depending on what you are scanning, this may or may not be a problem.